AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/ocr-pdf.md

 OCR, the PDF may be fully editable and searchable.
 The input format must be `application/pdf`.

 This sample defaults to the en-us locale.
-For other languages, see [OCR with explicit language.](#ocr-with-explicit-language)
+For other languages, see [OCR with specific language.](#ocr-with-specific-language)

 Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.